ncatlab/nlab-content/pages/5/6/5/2/2565/content.md

 > [[Kullback-Leibler information]], or [[relative entropy]], features as a measure of [[divergence]] (not quite a [[metric]], because it's asymmetric), and [[Fisher information]] takes the role of [[curvature]].
 One useful aspect of information geometry is that it gives a means to prove results about statistical models, simply by considering them as well-behaved geometrical objects.
 For instance, it's basically a tautology to say that a [[manifold]] is not changing much in the vicinity of points of low curvature, and changing greatly near points of high curvature.
 Stated more precisely, and then translated back into probabilistic language, this becomes the [[Cramer-Rao inequality]], that the variance of a parameter estimator is at least the reciprocal of the [[Fisher information]]. ([Shalizi](#Shalizi))

-Founders of the systematical theory are N. N. Chentsov and Shun-ichi [Amari](http://www.brain.riken.jp/labs/mns/amari/home-E.html).
+Founders of the systematical theory are N. N. Chentsov and [[Shun-ichi Amari]].

 ## Definitions